 How to apply:

 To apply for summer aid, visit MyPack Portal to complete a summer aid application.
-Generally, the application is available at the time summer registration begins.
+Generally, the application is available in mid to late March.
+You must register for summer courses first.
 Complete the application by the priority date given to have aid processed by the billing due date.
 Notify the OSFA if enrollment changes are anticipated following the completion of the summer aid application.
 Recalculation of aid may be required.

 |Priority Deadline||Final Deadline|